Quintus Lutatius Catulus (consul 102 BC): As a general

 The Cimbri, who had advanced into the Po Valley, were eventually defeated on the Raudine plain, near Vercellae, by the combined armies of Catulus and Gaius Marius.
 Catulus commanded the Roman centre during the battle and redeemed himself by leading his men to victory.
 For his part in the victory over the Cimbri he was awarded a Triumph.
 Despite their joint success, the two commanders regarded each other as bitter rivals and after the war built competing temples to demonstrate divine favour.

 When the chief honour for victory over the Cimbri was given to Marius, Catulus turned vehemently against his former co-commander and sided with Sulla to expel Marius, Cornelius Cinna and their supporters from Rome.
 When Cinna and Marius regained control of the city in 87 BC, Catulus was prosecuted by Marius's nephew, Marcus Marius Gratidianus.
-Rather than accept the inevitable guilty verdict, he committed suicide.
+Rather than accept the inevitable guilty verdict, he committed suicide by locking himself in a room with a charcoal fire and suffocated.

-As an Author
+As an author

 Catulus was a distinguished orator, poet and prose writer, and was well versed in Greek literature.
 He wrote a history of his consulship (De consulatu et de rebus gestis suis) in the manner of Xenophon.
 A non-extant epic on the Cimbrian War, sometimes attributed to him, was more likely written by Archias.
 Catulus's contributions to Latin poetry are considered his most significant literary achievements.
 He is credited with introducing the Hellenistic epigram to Rome and fostering a taste for short, personal poems that comes to fruition with the lyric oeuvre of Valerius Catullus in the 50s BC.
 Among his circle of literary friends, who ranged widely in social position and political sympathies, were Valerius Aedituus, Aulus Furius, and Porcius Licinius.

 Pliny lists him among distinguished men who wrote short poems that were less than austere (versiculi parum severi).
 Only two epigrams by Catulus have been preserved, both directed at men.
 Cicero preserves one of Catulus's couplets on the celebrated actor Roscius, who is said to make an entrance like a sunrise: "though he is human, he seems more beautiful than a god."

 The other epigram, modelled directly after Callimachus, is quoted by Aulus Gellius and may be paraphrased in prose as follows:

 My mind escapes me; I imagine it's decamped to the usual place: Theotimus.
 That's right, he runs the asylum.
 What if I don't outlaw it, and instead of letting the fugitive come to him inside, he prefers ejection?
 We'll go on a manhunt, but in truth I'm alarmed that we might be captured in the flesh ourselves.
 What to do?
 Venus, I need a plan.

 "The willingness of a member of the highest Roman aristocracy to toss off imitations of Hellenistic sentimental erotic poetry (homosexual at that)," notes Edward Courtney, "is a new phenomenon in Roman culture at this time."